 Outstanding Invoices Owed to ATG Over 30 Days

 Payment is due upon receipt of invoice.
 Accounting will contact the client regarding status of outstanding payment within 30 days of invoice being submitted.
-If Client balance reaches 30 days outstanding, work will temporarily suspend until balance is paid.
+If Client balance reaches 30 days outstanding, PM will not deliver any submittals until AR is paid.

 Outstanding Invoices Owed to ATG Over 60 Days